Carrots & Cookies

 Individual snacks laid out on a surface: dried apricots, applesauce, grapes, beet chips, muffin, apple, trail mix, protein bar, spelt pretzels, HIPPEAS, energy bites, belVita package, and a apple-carrot fruit crusher from Trader Joe's.

-There are so many options for lunch box snacks, one picture can't fit them all!
+Just like travel snacks, there are so many options for lunch box snacks, one picture can't fit them all!

 And most of what I've listed contain fiber and either no or very little added sugar.
 Fiber helps keep things moving through the digestive tract as well as provide other essential nutrients that may help reduce their risk of heart disease and cancer.
 Fiber also helps you feel full longer.